Manchester Log-end - Regional Dartboard

-The standard Manchester Dartboard game is to hit in order numbers 1 to 20 and at least one double and then the bullseye (inner or outer)
+The standard Manchester dartboard game is to hit in order numbers 1 to 20 and at least one double before hitting the Bullseye (inner or outer).
+Please read on…

-Each player throws in turn, if number one is hit with the first dart they progress to number two and so on.
-If the player should hit the double of the number he they are throwing for then they progress to the number exceeding the value of that double (if possible).
+Each player throws in turn.
+If number one is hit with the first dart, they progress to number two.
+If the player should hit the double of the number they are throwing for, then they progress to the number exceeding the value of that double (if possible).
 Hitting double one (2) when throwing for one moves the player to number three.
-Should the player hit double three when throwing for three (6) they more straight to number seven.
-Once all the number have been hit the first double the player hit must be hit again before hitting the centre bullseye.
-If no double was hit during the progress around the board then the player must hit double 20 before hitting the bullseye
+Should the player hit double three when throwing for three (6), they move straight to number seven.
+Once all the numbers have been hit, the first double the player hit must be hit again before hitting the centre bullseye.
+If no double was hit during the progress around the board, then the player must hit double 20 before hitting the Bullseye.

-In the case of this game the Bull and Outer Bull both count as a single target and it isn’t uncommon for the centre bullseye to be removed.
-However doing so prevents a 301 game being played fully.
+In the case of this game, the Bullseye and outer Bullseye both count as a single target.
+It isn’t uncommon for the centre bullseye to be removed.
+However, doing so prevents a 301 game from being played fully.

-The first throw is deducted from the player's start number e.g. 301 and then from the subsequent reduced total.
-The scorer should show both the score obtained for the throw and the reducing total remaining.
+The first throw is deducted from the player's start number, e.g. 301 and then from the reduced total.
+The scorer should show the score obtained for the throw and the reduced total remaining.

-The inner bullseye (50) counts as double of (25) the outer bullseye.
+The inner Bullseye (50) counts as double (25) the outer Bullseye.

 Also, see your local league rules for further information.